Encoding

 shared UTF-16 decoder’s handler, given ioQueue and byte, runs these steps:

-1. If byte is end-of-queue and either UTF-16 lead byte or UTF-16 lead surrogate is non-null, set UTF-16 lead byte and UTF-16 lead surrogate to null, and return error.
+1. If byte is end-of-queue and either UTF-16 leading byte or UTF-16 leading surrogate is non-null, then set UTF-16 leading byte and UTF-16 leading surrogate to null, and return error.

-2. If byte is end-of-queue and UTF-16 lead byte and UTF-16 lead surrogate are null, return finished.
+2. If byte is end-of-queue and UTF-16 leading byte and UTF-16 leading surrogate are null, then return finished.

-3. If UTF-16 lead byte is null, set UTF-16 lead byte to byte and return continue.
+3. If UTF-16 leading byte is null, then set UTF-16 leading byte to byte and return continue.

 is UTF-16BE decoder is true